JoeyCheung/Dotfiles/README.md

 - Try to figure out how to get vim and it's plugins to work properly.
 - Make zsh automated to become the default shell.
+- Command not found: prompt error after installing then running symlinks

 # Frequently Ask Questions